Device Manager - Roll Back Driver

-How to Roll Back a Device Driver in Device Manager
+How to Roll Back Driver for a Device in Device Manager

-This will show you how to restore the driver for a device to the previous version if you encounter problems with your computer or device after updating to that driver version in Vista, Windows 7, and Windows 8.
+This tutorial will show you how to restore the driver for a device to the previous version if you encounter problems with your computer or device after updating to that driver version in Vista, Windows 7, and Windows 8.

 You must be logged on as an administrator to perform these steps.